CS-SI/SafeScale/README.md

 ## Description
 SafeScale offers an APIs and a CLI tools to deploy versatile computing clusters that span multiple Clouds.
 These APIs and CLIs are divided in 3 service layers:

-- SafeScale Infra to manage Cloud infrastructure
+- SafeScale Infra to manage Cloud infrastructure (IaaS - Infrastructure as a Service)
-- SafeScale Perform to manage Cloud computing platforms
+- SafeScale Platform to manage Cloud computing platforms (PaaS - Platform as a Service)
 - SafeScale Security to secure user environments

 ![SafeScale](doc/img/SafeScale.png "SafeScale")